Namisi-Aaron/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-This directory contains python code for if else statements, loops and function concepts in python
+This directory contains code for if else statements, loops and function concepts in python